nophead/NopSCADlib/readme.md

 ## Springs
 Compression springs.
 Can be tapered, have open, closed or ground ends.
 Ground ends will render a lot slower.

+By default springs have their origin at the bottom but can be centered.

 [vitamins/springs.scad](vitamins/springs.scad) Object definitions.